 - With various mesh counts available, printers are able to select the best screen for each unique print job.

 The 110 mesh count is will lay down a fairly thick layer of ink.
 This mesh is great for block text letters and larger spot color designs.
 It’s also a recommended mesh for an underbase because you will only have to do one pass, which speeds up production.

-156 mesh is great for general purpose textile printing with basic to semi-fine detail.
+158 mesh (previously 156) is great for general purpose textile printing with basic to semi-fine detail.
 They will hold a little finer detail than 110 mesh and also work well with thinner inks.

-200 mesh counts are great for printing more detailed prints that need a thinner layer of ink to be laid down than a 156.
+196 mesh (previously 200) are great for printing more detailed prints that need a thinner layer of ink to be laid down than a 158.
 They work well with thinner inks and helps to keep the inks from flooding onto the garment.
 Printers that want a softer-hand feel with plastisol ink can use this mesh count to achieve that feel, but it may reduce the ink's opacity.

 230 MESH COUNT